amitsud/Slide-GoTags/README.md

 Please see [cellranger](https://github.com/10XGenomics/cellranger) for generation of the barcode and feature count matrix for single-nuclei.
 Please see [cellbender](https://github.com/broadinstitute/CellBender) for denosing of the single-nuclei gene expression data.

-# 3. Processing of ONT sequencing data from the single-cell T-cell receptor library
+# 3. Processing of ONT sequencing data from the single-cell RNA-Seq T-cell receptor library

 This consists of four steps:
 1. Download and install nanoranger and T-cell receptor (TCR) reference library